 I’m a hand-raiser.
 If my colleague needs somebody to look at their recent article or my manager needs assistance planning a team outing, I’m there.
 In a lot of ways, I'm proud of this quality.
 On the other hand, it’s something I consider a bit of a weakness.

 It’s great to be known as reliable, but never let people take advantage of your kindness.
 If you’re slammed and a coworker asks you for a favor, you are allowed to say no. You don’t have to be rude about the matter (and you shouldn’t), but putting your own tasks ahead of a colleague's is perfectly acceptable.

 Working hard produces results.
 But working smarter produces results in less time.

 Working smart means paying attention to the details, being efficient and having time management.
 It may sound cliche, but by paying attention to small details you can produce top-tier results with have the work, all by working smarter.

 Check out more tips on how to work smarter, not harder on our blog.

 Now put these tips to practice...

-For even more tips and tricks on boosting productivity, be sure to check out our ultimate guide to time management.
+For even more tips and tricks on boosting productivity, be sure to check out our ultimate guide to time management and our friends from Wootric's guide on time management for customer success teams.
 For now, start putting these ideas into practice and watch your productivity levels skyrocket.